pipelinit/pipelinit-cli/README.md

 ## How to use

-In the root of a git repository run:
+Just run `pipelinit` on the root of your project's source code and follow the
+instructions:

 ```
 pipelinit
 ```
-And follow the instructions.

 ## Concepts

-To understand how Pipelinit generates CI pipelines for a software project, first read a brief description about the following concepts:
+Pipelinit generates pipeline configuration based on these core concepts:

+- Stacks
+- CI Stage
+- CI Platform

 ### Stacks